 - Registration permits and construction permits that cover only part of a facility's operations are not included on this page.

 Each facility's permit contains the conditions under which the facility can operate.
 The technical support document included with each permit contains the legal and factual justification for each requirement or policy decision considered prior to the issuing of the permit.
 (Attachments to the technical support document are not included.)

 Minnesota rules allow certain small changes at permitted facilities prior to the MPCA issuing an amended permit if the owner has submitted the required permit amendment application or notification.
 These changes are incorporated into the permit when it is next amended under the Moderate or Major Amendment processes, reopened by the MPCA, or when the permit is reissued.

-The permits are identified by the eight-digit Air Quality Facility I.D. number followed by a three digit suffix.
-The three-digit suffix identifies the most recent version of the permit.
+The permits are identified by the eight-digit Air Quality Facility ID number followed by a three digit suffix that identifies the most recent version of the permit.
 For example, 12345678-001 is the first total facility permit for the facility identified by 12345678.
 The suffix 002, 003, etc. identifies the permit as either an amended or reissued permit for the facility.
 The last permit always supersedes and replaces the previous permit.

 Sometimes a suffix appears to be skipped (for example -002 is not listed even though -001 and -003 exist).
 This can occur for various reasons such as an application being withdrawn after the number has been assigned.